 Most other patients should have a CBC and chest x-ray.
 Those with findings suggesting specific causes should also have testing for those disorders (see Table: Some Causes of Neck Mass).

 If examination reveals an oral or nasopharyngeal lesion that fails to begin resolving within 2 wk, testing may include CT or MRI and fine-needle biopsy of that lesion.

 In young patients with no risk factors for head and neck cancer and no other apparent lesions, the neck mass may be biopsied.

 Older patients, particularly those with risk factors for cancer, should first undergo further testing to identify the primary site; biopsy of the neck mass may simply reveal undifferentiated squamous cell carcinoma without illuminating the source.
 Such patients should have direct laryngoscopy, bronchoscopy, and esophagoscopy with biopsy of all suspicious areas.
+Specimens identified as squqmous cell carcinoma should be tested for HPV.
 CT of the head, neck, and chest and possibly a thyroid scan are done.
+Ultrasound is preferred for children to avoid radiation exposure and may be used in adults if a thyroid mass is suspected.
 If a primary tumor is not found, fine-needle aspiration biopsy of the neck mass should be done, which is preferable to an incisional biopsy because it does not leave a transected mass in the neck.
 If the neck mass is cancerous and a primary tumor has not been identified, random biopsy of the nasopharynx, palatine tonsils, and base of the tongue should be considered.